-The £4.95m Education Beyond Aid programme aims to support the Government of Ghana (GoG) in delivering quality Compulsory Basic Education (CBE).
+The £4.95m Education Beyond Aid programme aims to support the Government of Ghana (GoG) in delivering quality Complementary Basic Education (CBE).

 This includes supporting 40,000 out-of-school children in completion of CBE courses and transition to formal school from 2018-2020, as well as technical assistance to GoG.

 FCDO sought high-quality research to support teaching and learning, the impacts of CBE on graduates in formal schools, and the systems required for effective implementation of CBE programmes for out-of-school children.

 Click the links below to read the Policy Brief and Programme Brief.

 Montrose will track graduates from CBE cycle 4 through formal education to research the long-term impacts and sustainability of CBE.